alberttheprince/rpemotes-reborn/README.md

 By default, the main prop will share it's coordinates with the particle effect, so just put 0.0 for the particle effects and you will be good to go.

-If no prop is uses in the animation or you require the particle effect to be in a different location, use `PtfxNoProp = true`, and 0.0 will 9/10 times be the human peds' stomach; you can then offset your coordinates based on that with the first 3 entries being XYZ, and the last 3 being rotation XYZ.
+If no prop is used in the animation or you require the particle effect to be in a different location, use `PtfxNoProp = true`, and 0.0 will 9/10 times be the human peds' stomach; you can then offset your coordinates based on that with the first 3 entries being XYZ, and the last 3 being rotation XYZ.

+Alternatively, you can use the `PtfxBone =` AnimationOption to attach the PTFX to the ped's bone, simiarly to how you attach props.

-Using Menyoo, spawn down a tennis ball and attach it to human, by default menyoo will attach it to the SKEL_ROOT bone (stomach), so from that, what we can do is offset the coordinates, say, up to the human ped's mouth, and then once we've got it correct, we can transfer those coordinates over to rpemotes, and tah dah, we have our Ptfx Placement.
+Using Menyoo, spawn down a tennis ball and attach it to human, by default menyoo will attach it to the SKEL_ROOT bone (stomach), so from that, what we can do is is either offset the coordinates, say, up to the human ped's mouth, or change the bone all together.
+Once we've got it correct, we can transfer those coordinates over to rpemotes, and tah dah, we have our Ptfx Placement.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------